Summit8000

 Nickname “Matterhorn of the Himalayas”

-Choosing Ama Dablam for climbing is your decision that combines adventure, challenge, incredible scenery with iconic and stunning peak.
+Choosing Ama Dablam Nepal for climbing is your decision that combines adventure, challenge, incredible scenery with iconic and stunning peak.
 Ama Dablam is located at an altitude of 6,812 meters (22,349 ft) which is often called as the Matterhorn of the Himalayas by the trekkers and climbers.
 As the mountain is sharp and elegant in shape.

 The climbing is demanding but Achievable.
 Its perfect for you if you want to test your technical mountaineering skills or want to learn.